-The Settle-Carlisle Railway Conservation Area (SCRCA) is a 78-mile section of mainline railway that is considered to be an area of special architectural and historical interest.
+The Settle-Carlisle Railway Conservation Area (SCRCA) is a 78-mile section of mainline railway in northwest England that is considered to be an area of special architectural and historical interest.

-In a bid to preserve the character and appearance of this unique section of Britain's national rail network, it was officially designated a Conservation Area in 1991.
+In a bid to preserve the character and appearance of this historically important section of Britain's national rail network, it was officially designated a conservation area in 1991.

-It is the longest conservation area in the United Kingdom and it covers the entire railway (and all asssociated historic structures) between Hellifield Junction in North Yorkshire and Carlisle Citadel Station in Cumbria.
+It is the longest conservation area in the United Kingdom and it covers the entire railway (including all of the associated historic structures) between Hellifield Junction in North Yorkshire and Carlisle Citadel Station in Cumbria.

 If you've plenty of time, make yourself comfortable, then use one of the links below to take a virtual grand tour of the entire conservation area:

-- Virtually Visit the operational sites and standing structures within the SCRCA.
+- Virtually Visit the key operational sites and standing structures within the SCRCA.

 - Virtually Explore the SCRCA using interactive maps or aerial imagery.